Updated: Jul 9, 2021

 Stronger is an intriguing story hampered by an unfortunately conventional screenplay by John Pollono.
 I did not really know Jeff Bauman’s story coming in, yet it was really easy for me to predict where the story was headed.
 We have all seen this basic film before.
 However, Jake Gyllenhaal does a terrific job making Jeff Bauman sympathetic.
 His arc is believable because Gyllenhaal presents him as a guy who has no interest in being inspirational.
 All he wants is for things to go back to the way they were before.
 The film never asks us to pity him.
 Yes, he was only at the Marathon because he wanted to impress Erin, but there are no “what ifs” here.
 This thing happened to him and now he has to live with it.
 This story is about how he learns to live with it.

 Stronger is a great movie held back by an unoriginal screenplay.
 There are enough really good things here for a recommendation, including Jake Gyllenhaal’s performance which will certainly put him into consideration for an Oscar nomination.
-But his performance (and Jeff Bauman’ story) have been used on a film that takes absolutely no chances.
+But his performance (and Jeff Bauman’ story) has been used on a film that takes absolutely no chances.
 This story deserved a film as brave as its hero.

 3½ out of 5